fedarovich/metar.net-portable/README.md

 The library is available under the terms of LGPL 2.1.

-The NuGet packages are available
+The NuGet packages are available:

 * [METAR.NET Portable](https://www.nuget.org/packages/METAR.NET.Portable/)